mustafaDabah/Breaking-Bad-Characters-Application/README.md

 * mange the data with context api
 * create two pages (Home , Details ) .
 * use api to get data
+* you could make search for characters .